 The outlook is stable, reflecting our expectation of sound operations and visible and stable cash flows derived from predictable regulated and contractual revenues that will provide an average DSCR of 1.25 times over at least the first 10 years of the transaction.

-The stable outlook incorporates our expectation that final regulated tariffs won't differ materially from those recently published by the CNE and that any discrepancy will be addressed through the adjustments to the purchase price in a way that the project's DSCR will remain at 1.30 times on average over the life of the transaction.
+The stable outlook also incorporates our expectation that any additional debt assumed by the project to address the adjustments to the purchase price resulting from the higher than expected tariff will be incurred in a way that the project's DSCR will remain at 1.30 times on average over the life of the transaction.